Extending BenchPilot #

 """

-This class represents Yahoo Streaming Benchmark, it holds all of the extra needed services.
+This class represents Yahoo Streaming Benchmark, it holds all the extra needed services.

 - by extra we mean the services that are not DSPEs